openmindsresources/storyblok-gtm-poc/docs/generate-dummy-pages.md

 - Static components for all sitemap pages, using the correct layout.
 - All components registered in Storyblok.
 - Pages structured for easy analytics event simulation.
+- **HTML code generated for each static page/component, based on the layout used.**
-- Documentation of component mapping and analytics event points.
+- Documentation of component mapping, analytics event points, and HTML structure.

 ---